replicatedhq/docs/docs/packaging-an-application/support-bundle.md

 title = "Support Bundle"
-description = "Installed instances can generate a support bundle with relevant logs and instance information." weight = "212" categories = [ "Packaging" ]
+description = "Installed instances can generate a support bundle with relevant logs and instance information." weight = "212" categories = [ "packaging" ]

 [menu.main]
 Name       = "Support Bundle"
 identifier = "support-bundle"
 parent     = "/packaging-an-application"
-url        = "/docs/packaging-an-application/support-bundle"
+url        = "/packaging-an-application/support-bundle"
 +++

 A support bundle archive will be available for your customer to download via the Support tab of the On-Prem Console.